All guidesSet up a remote recording

 - Start by creating a new project in Studio.

-- In the microphone settings, select your desired microphone in the drop-down menu.
+- In the device settings, select your desired microphone in the drop-down menu.
+If you plan to record video, you can also choose your camera.
 If you're using wireless headphones, we recommend changing to your computer's built-in microphone for a crisp sound.
 Try checking your mic to dial in the best sound.

 2. Invite guests